Tattoos and Immune system?

 d) how to deal with stress hormones like cortisol and adrenaline.
 Even toughest felt dizziness on the first sessions, why?
 Cortisol is best known for it’s involvement in the “fight-or-flight” response and temporary increase in energy production (blood pressure and sugar), at the expense of processes that are not required for immediate survival (for example digestive system)…

-So, if we are stressing out, plus not eating for several hours, no wonder we can feel dizzy being on sugar rollercoaster.
-But with right nutrients, good sleep, and adequate breath work… with every new session our body gets adopted to stress, whether it’s cold, heat or pain (which, of course, must be moderated!).
+So, if we are stressing out, plus not eating properly, no wonder we can feel dizzy being on sugar rollercoaster.
+But with right nutrients, good sleep, and adequate breath work… with every new session our body gets adopted to stress, whether it’s cold, heat, sports or pain (which, of course, must be moderated! its a controlled stress).

 Our bodies need cortisol to survive, but too much cortisol over a prolonged period of time, when we stress out for any reason or without, will compromise our health and eventually might lead to insulin resistance and diabetes.
 Thats why we need to learn how to manage stress.

 There are many articles about tattoos and boosting the immune system response, and there are many controversial opinions.
 I guess our immune system is very complicated to be improved only by tattooing:) But from personal experience I can tell that seriously tattooed people I had a chance to work with have few things in common: perfect healing, pain tolerance, low bleeding, ability to sit for long hours without being too excited or/and stressed out.
 Also those who have ever sat in tattoo chair for more than 4-5hours know how mentally challenging it is, especially realizing that you gonna have to do it again… and again.

 Im not expecting that tattoos will protect from catching a virus or so, but I’d like to think that story about samurais in ancient Japan were getting tattooed in order to teach their body (and mind) to be stronger is true.
-And Im sure adding some diversity in nutrition, some good sleep, activity and meditation will change a lot!
+And Im sure adding some diversity in nutrition, some good sleep, activity and meditation/breathwork will change a lot!

 Be well and remember about the importance of choices we make!